andreashandel/flowdiagramr/auxiliary/Thoughts and ToDo.md

 # Urgent
 ******

-* Fix size of boxes when variable names are used.
-Still not quite working, see e.g. the example in the slides.

-* Fix arrow placement for final example in vignette B.
+* In vignette C, last plot of example 1 the I label should be red, i.e. preserved from diagram_list modification.
+It is not, needs fixing.

+* get write_code to work.
+Then change all `source` code chunks in vignette D from eval=FALSE to eval=TRUE

 ******
 # Important/Later
 ******

+* Arrow placing for last plot in vignette F is poor.
+Might not be an easy fix.

+* Rewrite prepare_diagram.
+Contains a lot of "legacy code", e.g. the sdf/vdf/cdf/etc. distinctions.
+And there is a lot of code overall, seems like it should be possible to streamline a good bit.
+As it is right now, really hard to follow (for me) and thus maintain/update.

+* Fix size of boxes when variable names are used.
+Still not quite working, see e.g. the example in the slides.

 * Moved this from vignette A: **NEED TO CHECK THAT DESCRIPTION REGARDING MODEL_LIST SPECIFICATION IS 1) CORRECT, 2) AGREES WITH HELP CONTENT 3) CHECK_MODEL_LIST CHECKS VALIDITY OF ALL THAT.** As discussed, should be combined with modelbuilder to not duplicate checking code.